 7. Curtain Rod

-A piece of piping stands in well as a makeshift curtain rod.
-Paint it and fit it with fancy end caps, if you want to class it up a bit.
+A piece of PVC piping stands in well as a makeshift curtain rod.
+Paint the pipe and deck it out with fancy end caps, if you would like to class it up a bit.

 8. Stemmed Glass Holder

-Cut an inch-wide strip down the side of a larger PVC pipe, to create a slot all the way down the length of the pipe.
-Then, mount the pipe to your ceiling or under your cupboard, slot-side-down.
-Now you can easily slide wine glasses into the slot, and they’ll hang upside down, out of the way.
+Cut an inch-wide strip along the side of a large PVC pipe, to create a slot all the way down the length of the pipe.
+Then mount the pipe to your ceiling or under your cupboard, slot-side-down.
+Easily slide wine glasses into the slot so they’ll hang upside down, out of the way.

 9. Organize Stuff

-A few short lengths of piping, cut to various heights and set on their ends in a cluster, will work wonderfully for arranging office supplies, kitchen utensils, or even as a magazine holder (roll each mag to slide it in).
-Paint the pipe pieces sassy colors for extra saucy points.
+A few short lengths of piping, cut to various heights and set on end in a cluster, work wonderfully for arranging office supplies, kitchen utensils, or even rolled-up magazines.
+Paint the pipe pieces in sassy colors for extra saucy points.

 10. Sunburst Mirror

-This project is pretty, chic, and cheap.
+This DIY sunburst mirror project, made from circles of PVC pipe, is pretty, chic, and cheap.
 My idea of perfection!